rasmuswz/e-mail-service/README.md

 ------------------------------------------------------------

 [BitMail Live](https://mail.bitlab.dk) - try logging in.
-When a new user logs in for the first time, (s)he is created.
+When a new user logs in for the first time, (s)he is created with the password provided.

 [Click here](#deploy-test-build-get) - to see how the system is built, tested and deployed.